sdkrocks/SWX1-klipper-waggster/README.md

 - BLTouch by Waggster -> https://www.thingiverse.com/thing:3716043
 - Removed Z-axis sync belt (Z-TILT is used to keep them synced)
-- Filament runout sensor connected to X+
+- Filament runout sensor connected to X+ (wire must be moved)

-Fluidd is used for the UI interface

-Kiauth is used for software managment/installation -> https://github.com/th33xitus/KIAUH

 ## Notes

-You may need a cura plugin called "Mesh Print Size"
-It is used to tell klipper how big the base of the print is and probe the bed in that area.
+Printer will only probe the area of the print (not full bed).